 Symbol Туре Description BMREQ 0 BURST MODE REQUEST: This signal is asserted by the processor to indicate to the external system that the processor's burst mode is enabled in the Bus Control Register (BCR) and the current transaction can be a burst.
 If the external system supports burst mode, BMACK can be asserted concurrently with READY to begin the burst mode transfer.
 BMREQ is asserted even when the DRAM burst enable bit in the System Support Control Register (SSCR) is set.
 However, in this case the internal DRAM controller drives the signal, so it is not necessary for external logic to drive BMREQ.
 BMACK I BURST MODE ACKNOWLEDGE: This signal is asserted by external logic to indicate that it can support burst mode for the address currently on the bus.
 If driven low on or before the clock on which READY is asserted, burst mode data transfer is used.
 The signal can be driven low in the same clock as READY, or a clock before that and sustained until READY is driven.
 If the DRAM burst enable bit of the System Support Control Register (SSCR) is set, burst mode is used even if BMACK is not asserted.
 SAMEPAGE 0 SAME PAGE DETECT: When bit 5 of the System Support Control Register (SSCR) is set, RAS page-hit detection is enabled.
 The address in the Same Page Master Register (SPSMR) and the previously accessed address are compared, and if they match SAMEPAGE is asserted.
 SAMEPAGE is never asserted in the first bus cycle following a transfer of bus control.
 The page size is specified in the Same Page Mask Register.
-RAS0 RAS1 RAS2 RAS3 0 DRAM ROW ADDRESS STROBE: These are the row-address strobes from the DRAM controller.
-CASO CAS1 CAS2 CAS3 0 DRAM COLUMN ADDRESS STROBE: These are the column address strobes from the DRAM controller.
-When 32-bit bus width is selected and 2-CAS DRAM configuration is used, CAS<0:3> correspond to byte 0 (b31-b24), byte 1 (b23-b16), byte 2 (b15-b8) and byte 3 (b7-b0).
-With 16-bit bus width and 2-CAS DRAM, CAS2 and CAS3 correspond to byte 0 (even byte address) and byte 1 (odd byte address), respectively.
-CAS0 and CAS1 are undefined when 16-bit bus width is selected.
-When 2-WE DRAM is used, CAS<0:3> are driven with identical signals.
-DWE0 DWE1 DWE2 DWE3 0 DRAM WRITE ENABLE: These are the DRAM write enables.
-When a 2-WE DRAM configuration is used, $\overline{\text{DWE} \times 0.3}$ correspond respectively to byte 0 (b31-b24), byte 1 (b23-b16), byte 2 (b15-b8) and byte 3 (b7-b0).
-When a 2-CAS DRAM is used, $\overline{\text{DWE} \times 0.3}$ are driven with identical signals.
+RAS0 0 DRAM ROW ADDRESS STROBE: These are the row-address strobes from the DRAM controller.
+CAS0 CAS1 CAS2 CAS3 0 DRAM COLUMN ADDRESS STROBE: These are the column-address strobes from the DRAM controller.
+With 32-bit bus width, CASO, CAS1, CAS2, and CAS3 correspond to byte 0 (bit 31-24), byte 1 (bit 23-16), byte 2 (bit 15-8), and byte 3 (bit 7-0).
+With 16-bit bus width, the CAS2 and CAS3 signals correspond to byte 0 and byte 1.
+CAS0 and CAS1 are not used with 16-bit width.
+DWE0 0 DRAM WRITE ENABLE: This is the write enable from the DRAM controller.
 DOE 0 DRAM OUTPUT ENABLE: This is the output enable from the DRAM controller.
-DRAM interface is possible without using this signal for control of DWEO and CAS<3:0> in early-write timing when a page-mode DRAM is used, but it is required for controlling the DRAM output drivers when EDO (hyper page-mode) is used.
+DRAM interface is possible without using this signal for control of DWE0 and CAS<3:0> in early-write timing when a page-mode DRAM is used, but it is required for controlling the DRAM output drivers when EDO (hyper page-mode) is used.
 TIMER_OVF 0 TIMER OVERFLOW: When the DRAM refresh timer is enabled in the System Support Control Register (SSCR), transparent DRAM refresh can be set up.
 The period between refresh cycles is programmed in the DRAM Refresh Timer Preload Register, and the signal pulse widths are programmed in the DRAM Refresh Timer Register.
 TIMER_OVF is pulsed low when the timer counts down to zero.
 The timer is clocked by CLKIN, without frequency multiplication.
 Bit 31 of the DRAM Refresh Timer Preload Register controls the pulse width, either one clock or three clocks long.
 When a three-clock pulse width is selected, TIMER_OVF can be connected to an interrupt input (IROx) of the interrupt controller.
-EMU_SD <3:0> I/O EMULATOR STATUS/DATA BITS: Bidirectional pins used by a hardware emulator to control and monitor processor execution.
-These pins should be left unconnected.
-EMU_D <3:0> 1/0 EMULATOR DATA BITS: Bidirectional pins used by a hardware emulator to control and monitor processor execution.
-These pins should be left unconnected.
-EMU_BRK I EMULATOR BREAK REQUEST LINE: Input used by a hardware emulator to request a trap when emulation is enabled.
-This pin should be left unconnected.
-EMU_ENB 1/0 EMULATOR ENABLE: Tied low while the processor is being reset to enable hardware emulator mode on the chip.
-This pin should be left unconnected.

-In the signal descriptions, names with an overbar indicate active low assertion.
+Note: In the signal descriptions, names with an overbar indicate active low assertion.
 Dual function pins have two names separated by a slash (/).
-Note: